MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 |**Variant Prefix**|Used together with **SKU Mapping** set to **Variant Code** or **Item.
 No + Variant Code** options as a fallback strategy when the SKU coming from Shopify is empty.<br>If you want to create the item variant in [!INCLUDE[prod_short](../includes/prod_short.md)] automatically, you'll need to enter a value in **Code**.
 By default, the value defined in the SKU field imported from Shopify is used.
 However, if the SKU is empty, it will generate code starting with defined variant prefix and "001".|
 |**Shopify Can Update Item**| Choose this option if you want to update items and/or variants automatically.|

-### How SKU and barcode defined in Shopify product affects mapping and creation of items and variants in Business Central
+### How SKUs and barcodes defined in Shopify product affects mapping and creation of items and variants in Business Central

 When products are imported from Shopify to **Shopify Products** and **Shopify Variants** tables, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to find existing records.
 The following table outlines the difference among the options in the **SKU Mapping** field.